What is caviar?

 What does caviar taste like?

+Caviar is a delicacy enjoyed around the world for its unique and luxurious flavor.
+Its distinct taste is often described as a combination of salty, briny, buttery, and nutty, with a complexity that can vary.
 Some caviars boast stronger notes of the sea, that remind of seafood, or evoke the sweetness of shellfish or seaweed.

 Good quality caviar that has been preserved properly should never have a persistent fishy flavor.